-It seems that on Thanksgiving if something can go wrong it likely will, throwing a wrench into our plans and expectations that increases our stress.
+It seems that on Thanksgiving if something can go wrong, it likely will, throwing a wrench into our plans and expectations that increase our stress.
 Aunt Selma is sick and can’t come for dinner.
 But we always count on her cream of bean, broccoli, bacon, and olive surprise casserole on Thanksgiving.
 We mostly count on it because of the humor potential — not because anyone enjoys eating it.
 (No one is sure what the “surprise” ingredient is — and nobody wants to know.)
 But it’s just not Thanksgiving without it.
-It’s a family tradition and somehow despite it’s ghastly taste, we fret that somehow this Thanksgiving has been diminished.
+It’s a family tradition, and somehow despite its ghastly taste, we fret that somehow this Thanksgiving has been diminished.

 Over the years, I’ve learned some lessons (mostly the hard way) on how families can reduce the stress level of Thanksgiving, which leads to a happier holiday.
 Here they are:

 1. Manage Your Traditions.
 There is something wonderful about creating and repeating family traditions.
 These serve to connect families together and create legacies that can endure for generations.
-But, traditions, if not managed, can also take on lives of their own and families can end up serving traditions, rather than the traditions serving the family.
-At Thanksgiving, this happens when we demand that everything about our holiday must be exactly the same as it was last year, and the year before, and the year before.
+But traditions, if not managed, can also take on their own lives, and families can end up serving traditions rather than the traditions serving the family.
+At Thanksgiving, this happens when we demand that everything about our holiday must be exactly the same as it was last year, the year before, and the year before.

 2. Give Up the Fantasy of a Perfect Thanksgiving.
 The bad news: the perfect Thanksgiving Day doesn’t exist.
 The good news: perfection isn’t required to experience a truly happy Thanksgiving.
 When something goes wrong, your attitude toward and response to the situation will go a long way to determining your stress level.